DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Tin Flute
 "Despite your best efforts, it remains eerily silent."
-- Once per combat, you may channel one mana of your choice without cost.
+- Once per combat, you may instantly draw and channel the top three cards from the Mana deck.

 ### Broken Oboe
 "Broken, but still somehow melodic."